chief/acts_as_defaultable/README.md

 ## Description

-This 'acts_as' extension provides the capability for having a default object.
+This ``acts_as`` extension provides the capability for having a default object.
 The class that has this specified needs to have a default column defined as an integer, string or boolean on the mapped database table.